gelin/calendar-bot/README.md

 You should enter two parameters after prompts, one by one:

 * URL of the iCalendar file.
 Can look like `https://calendar.google.com/calendar/ical/many_many_characters/public/basic.ics`
-* Name of the channel where to broadcast calendar events, starts from `@`
+* Name of the channel where to broadcast calendar events, starting from `@`

 For example: